 Today, Ostia Antica is one of the largest archeological parks in Italy.
-I haven’t seen Pompeii, so I don’t know how the two compare, but I was impressed with the ruins of this ancient town.
+I haven’t seen Pompeii, so I don’t know how the two compare, but I was impressed with the ruins of this ancient harbor town of the Roman Empire.
 Anyway, being much closer to Rome than Pompeii, Ostia Antica might be easier to fit into a busy tourist schedule.
 Not only is Ostia Antica worth visiting, but you should schedule at least three or four hours to walk through the archeological park.

 Originally, in the fourth century BC, Ostia Antica was a fortified citadel that enabled Romans to control access to Rome by water.
 Built right by the mouth of the Tiber, this castrum was named Ostia (in Latin, Ostia means mouth or opening).

 The small settlement grew over five centuries to become a flourishing city.
 Its main road, the Decuman (Decumanus), was two km long and about nine meters wide.
 The ancient basalt paving slabs are still here!
 You’ll step right on them, so be careful when you choose your shoes to wear at Ostia Antica.

 After the third century AD, the crisis and the recession slowly determined people to move out from the city.
 Many of them moved to Gregoriopolis, a medieval village nearby.